-This Magoosh ACT science test is very, very important because it is about perhaps the most important category of grammar that is tested by the ACT, and that is the comma.
+This Magoosh ACT science [English!] test is very, very important because it is about perhaps the most important category of grammar that is tested by the ACT, and that is the comma.
 There are so many questions on commas on this test.
 So it's a really, really important video to be paying extra special attention to, if you struggle with commas at all.
-Show Transcript
+Read full transcript

 So let's start by going over the three major uses of commas.
 So the first major use of a comma is to set off a dependent or a subordinate clause.
 Now, I know I'm using this technical language here dependent and subordinate clause, you don't actually have to know what they're called on ACT, you just need to know how to recognize them.